janfri/regtest/README.md

 is not limited to Ruby projects you can use it also in other contexts where you can extract data with Ruby.

+The core idea is to test results against the results of an earlier run of the tests, not against defined results of a specification.

 You write Ruby scripts with samples.
 Run these and get the sample results as results files besides your scripts.
 Check both the scripts and the results files in you Source Code Management System (SCM).
 When you run the scrips on a